alexanderchuranov/Metaresc/README.md

 Default serialization of pointer is a single instance of designated type, but Metaresc also supports representation of pointers as arrays of variable size.
-Size of array in case should be another field of the same structure as a pointer.
+Size of the array in this case should be another field of the same structure.
 User may specify name of this field via structured resource of the pointer field.
 There are two options how to do this.
 1. User may specify name of the `size` field as a string and denote that type of the resource is a `"string"`.
 Sample declaration as
 follows: